UoA-CARES/cares_reinforcement_learning/README.md

 # Summer Reinforcement Learning Package
 A python package that allows developers to build and train reinforcement learning (RL) models quickly and efficiently.

+## Usage
+Consult the repository [wiki](https://github.com/UoA-CARES/summer_reinforcement_learning/wiki) for a guide on how to use the package

-## Package Dependencies
+## Installation Instructions
+`git clone` the repository

 `cd` into the root folder and run `pip install -r requirements.txt` to install dependencies

 ## Package Structure